 Did you know?… It was Takumi Minamino’s elder brother who set the pace of the family’s route to sporting success.
-Kenta his brother led by example at the time he joined Coober Soccer team while in elementary school.
+Kenta, his brother led by example at the time he joined the Coober Soccer team while in elementary school.

 While in his elementary third grade, Minamino (pictured below) moved on to join Zessel Kumatori FC.
 At the soccer school, he met and played alongside his best friend Sei Muroya.